Exploring the Impact of Pay Transparency and Quiet Hiring in the Job Market

 Nathan has been frustrated for a while.
 He understands the value he brings to his current company, but feels as though leadership takes him for granted.
 Nathan dreads going to work and has decided to get his resume and career marketing documents in order.
 He can either use those documents to seek a promotion or use them to find a job with another company.

 Quiet quitting is a phrase that has been heard lately and is a trend where employees mentally quit, refuse to go above and beyond, and do the minimum required to keep their jobs.
-This trend is both a loss for the employee and the employer.
+This job market trend is both a loss for the employee and the employer.
 As organizations reflect on this job market trend, some respond with “quiet hiring” to acquire new skills and capabilities without adding new full-time employees.
 As leaders, take advantage of this opportunity to strategize the growth of your team members and discuss career-advancement goals.
 For employees, it’s a tremendous opportunity for those interested in upskilling and securing a promotion from within your organization.